developersharifuddin/theme-looks-pos-sells/README.md

    php artisan db:seed
    ```

+   #Note: View directory = resource/theme_looks/

-Then a admin and some roduct seeding into users and items tables.
+Then a admin and some product seeding into users and items tables.

 Usage
 To access the application, navigate to http://localhost:8000 in your browser.